Want to follow along with this writing? Sign up Today, it's free and easy

 Other than that, amazing job.
 I loved this.
 Keep writing, please.

-about 3 years ago Margaryta said:
+over 3 years ago Margaryta said:

 I like the idea of it, I can't even describe your story in one specific type or genre necessarily, all I know is that I really liked it.
 I enjoy stories where there's a transition between different scenarios, the way you did in yours, and it was very smooth.
 There was a good balance of dialogue and description, which also didn't overwhelm but rather enhanced the reader's understanding.
 I liked the nicknames Little Bear and Lion, it made me wonder why you chose those specific ones or if there was any meaning behind it, but I just enjoyed the story itself so my wondering was put on a back burner.
 I hope you elaborate further on this, I think what you have so far is very solid and there's room for even more since you already captured the reader's attention and interest.
 I really enjoyed it, great job!

-about 3 years ago Bekah Stogner said:
+over 3 years ago Bekah Stogner said:

 I like this start a lot, though some of your word choices threw me off.
 Not sure if rain can fall eagerly.
 But otherwise your descriptions were pretty great!
 Mysterious and all. keep going!

-about 3 years ago regina said:
+over 3 years ago regina said:

 There are grammar mistakes such as the tense i.e. “because that is what he was now” should be “because that was what he was now” since you seem to be writing in the past tense.